 Of course, there is a danger that you can over-pivot yourself into limbo if you’re too “loose” about your goals.
 As long as you’re balancing pragmatism with your innovation, the ability to recreate yourself is a tremendously powerful resource.

 Now that we’ve discussed different ways to approach your business strategy, it’s time to take action.
-Stay tuned for an upcoming post which will share how to make a comprehensive strategy map – step by step.
+Check out how to make a comprehensive strategy map – step by step.